guglxni/fedzk/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+We welcome contributions from the community!
 Please check out our [contributing guidelines](/fedzk/docs/CONTRIBUTING.md) to get started.